Vibe1990/Bang_Membership_Analysis/README.md

 * Attendance rates of less than 70% appears to be the cut-off point for a significant decreased odds of membership retention
 * COVID pandemic significantly reduced clientele by 31%
 * Just having at least one single CX-related email interaction increased odds of membership retention across all 3 milestone points.
 However, any more than this doesn't appear to have as significant of an effect.
+* Random Forest model accuracy for retention status at 3-months is ~ 91%, 6-months is ~ 90% and 12-months is ~ 90%.

 ## Data Description